TheodoreHua/ClaimDoneRemover/README.md

 run `ClaimDoneRemover.pyw`.
 The program will re-create the files, and you'll be good to go.
 You **WILL** have to re-setup the config and PRAW files.

-#### What's the difference between cutoff mode and bot reply mode?
+#### What's the difference between the different modes?

 In cutoff mode, the program will delete comments older than set amount of time regardless of whether the ToR bot responded or not.

 In bot reply mode, it ignores how old the comment is and will only delete the comment if the ToR bot has replied to it (currently it deletes regardless of what the reply is, even if it can't find your transcription.
 I may add a separate feature in the future to only delete if your transcription was found.
 For now, you can use another program ([ACN](https://www.github.com/TheodoreHua/AlreadyClaimedNotifier)) to notify you if your transcription wasn't found.)

+In cutoff fallback mode, it's a combination of both cutoff and bot reply.
+It'll delete the comment upon receiving a bot comment **OR** the cutoff is reached, whichever occurs first.

 #### How do I update CDR?